 If you’re not vegetarian or on a budget, there are plenty of street food vendors in both cities and small villages.
 People will often serve piping hot and fresh samsas or plov out their front door or on the side of the street.

-Uzbekistan is known for their plov and laghman, but we found the food variety was much more diverse than that.
+Uzbekistan is known for its plov and Laghman, but we found the food variety was much more diverse than that.
 The traditional dishes you will encounter most often are:

-Laghman: Is an egg noodle dish with fat plump noodles typically cooked in fat with meat and some veggies.
+Laghman: This is an egg noodle dish with fat plump noodles typically cooked in fat with meat and some veggies.

 Samsas: These are smaller flaky pastry pockets stuffed with meat, cheese, or veggies.